deco3500-2017/assigned-null/Standup 2/readme.md

 ## User Testing and Interviews
-Continuation of Uset Testing was performed to allow for a greater idea of our progress with Study Mates.
+Continuation of User Testing was performed to allow for a greater idea of our progress with Study Mates.

 ## Minimum Viable Product